castorini/docTTTTTquery/README.md

 ## Indexing with segmented documents and expanded queries

+We split the documents into segments and append the expanded queries to each of them, then we create the index for them.
+In this way, we can keep more useful segments from the documents in the initial ranking stage.

 We will reuse the file `predicted_queries_topk.txt-1004000` that contains all the predicted queries from last section.
 We can now append the queries to the segmented documents.
 ```
 python convert_segmented_msmarco_doc_to_anserini.py \